Tsageon/ResturantAppBackend/README.md

 Pays for a reservation uses paypal.
 You have to be logged in and the reservation has to be pending.

 The body should look like this:

 {
   "reservationId": "reservationIdHere",
   "amount": 50
 }

 The response:

-{
-A redirect link will appear if clicked on will redirect to paypal where payment will be completed.
+{ A redirect link will appear if clicked on will redirect to paypal where payment will be completed.}
-}

 5. PUT /reservation/:id
 Updates a specific reservation by id also user specific.

 The body should be similar to this:

 {
   "startTime": "2025-01-10T13:00:00Z",
   "endTime": "2025-01-10T15:00:00Z",